Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGraphicsView-c.rst

 You can interact with the items on the scene by using the mouse and keyboard. :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` translates the mouse and key events into *scene* events, (events that inherit :sip:ref:`~PyQt6.QtWidgets.QGraphicsSceneEvent`,), and forward them to the visualized scene.
 In the end, it's the individual item that handles the events and reacts to them.
 For example, if you click on a selectable item, the item will typically let the scene know that it has been selected, and it will also redraw itself to display a selection rectangle.
 Similarly, if you click and drag the mouse to move a movable item, it's the item that handles the mouse moves and moves itself.
 Item interaction is enabled by default, and you can toggle it by calling :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.setInteractive`.

 You can also provide your own custom scene interaction, by creating a subclass of :sip:ref:`~PyQt6.QtWidgets.QGraphicsView`, and reimplementing the mouse and key event handlers.
 To simplify how you programmatically interact with items in the view, :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` provides the mapping functions :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.mapToScene` and :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.mapFromScene`, and the item accessors :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.items` and :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.itemAt`.
 These functions allow you to map points, rectangles, polygons and paths between view coordinates and scene coordinates, and to find items on the scene using view coordinates.

+When using a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` as a viewport, stereoscopic rendering is supported.
+This is done using the same pattern as :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL`.
+To enable it, enable the :sip:ref:`~PyQt6.QtGui.QSurfaceFormat.FormatOption.StereoBuffers` flag.
+Because of how the flag is handled internally, set :sip:ref:`~PyQt6.QtGui.QSurfaceFormat.FormatOption.StereoBuffers` flag globally before the window is created using :sip:ref:`~PyQt6.QtGui.QSurfaceFormat.setDefaultFormat`.
+If the flag is enabled and there is hardware support for stereoscopic rendering, then :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.drawBackground` and :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.drawForeground` will be triggered twice each frame.
+Call :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.currentTargetBuffer` to query which buffer is currently being drawn to.

 .. image:: ../../../images/graphicsview-view.png